Macatools/macapype/doc/workflows.rst

         * warning: the mask should be in the same space as the data.

         * only works with -soft ANTS so far

+    * -nprocs : an integer, to specifiy the number of processes that should be allocated by the parralel engine of macapype

+        * typically equals to the number of subjects*session (i.e. iterables).

+        * can be multiplied by 2 if T1*T2 pipelines are run (the first steps at least will benefit from it)

+        * default = 4 if unspecified ; if